 The short answer is Yes.
 As with anything in life, there may be a few obstacles to overcome in order to achieve your goals but if you have the determination and a good work ethic, it’s possible.

 Women’s ability is limitless.
-Trucking is challenging but HTA supports Mothers becoming Truck Drivers by scheduling training programs.
+Truck Driving is challenging but HTA supports Mothers becoming Truck Drivers by scheduling training programs.

 Let’s look at the two main scenarios for women who have children and are looking to know “how to become a truck driver”.